publiclab/publiclab-archive/notes/warren/06-12-2017/what-are-the-differences-between-the-nano-data-logger-and-the-riffle.md

 ---
-title: "What are the differences between the Nano Data Logger and the Riffle?"\ntagnames: 'riffle, question:riffle, answered, nano-data-logger, question:nano-data-logger'
+title: "What are the differences between the Nano Data Logger and the Riffle?"

+tagnames: 'riffle, question:riffle, answered, nano-data-logger, question:nano-data-logger'
 author: warren
 path: /notes/warren/06-12-2017/what-are-the-differences-between-the-nano-data-logger-and-the-riffle.md
 nid: 14524